Grief journeys are as unique as relationships

 Newly Bereaved Workshop: This workshop is offered on a bimonthly basis, and is for adults who have a lost a loved one within the past 1-3 months.
 This workshop provides education on the grief experience following the first few weeks and months after a death.
 We cover understanding common grief reactions, coping strategies, self-care throughout the grief process and beyond, and the uniqueness of your grief experience.

 Other workshop topics are scheduled throughout the year.
 Topics have included Grief and the Holidays, Supporting Children and Teens in Grief, and Grief and Family Dynamics.
-We also offer children and teen programming several times throughout the calendar year.

 St. Luke's Hospice offers educational programs to individuals, businesses and agencies dealing with issues related to grief and change.
 We welcome inquiries on our educational and support programs to benefit community wellness.